 If your builder offers an outdoor upgrade, like a deck or patio, you should hold off for a couple of reasons.
+This is a new construction upgrade to avoid.
 First, the house will settle, which is why builders typically suggest waiting at least a year before putting in a deck or patio.
 Secondly, you may wish to put in a larger deck or patio than the builder offers.
 By waiting a year or so, you can select the size, shape and materials that you want.

 6. Crown molding

 Crown molding is a beautiful upgrade, but unfortunately, it doesn’t recoup much value if you plan on selling.
 If you really want crown molding, identify which rooms you want it in and hire a contractor after you close.
 This may be a good project to complete when you decide to paint the walls.

 Committing to a new-construction home can be nerve-wracking because there are so many options to choose from!
 There are many home upgrades that increase value, and many new construction upgrades to avoid.
 By keeping these things in mind when you commit to a new build, you can ensure that the number of upgrades you choose don’t get out of hand.
 In turn, your base price will stay as low as possible and the projects you save for later will be as easy and convenient as they can be.

 Interested in learning more about how much a floor heating system would cost for an upcoming project?
 Use our Quote Builder to get an quick estimate!

 Thank you very much for your post.
 I am in the process of completing my design appointment and fortunately did these steps but it felt nice to be vindicated for choosing and leaving things for the right reasons.
 Going to get the owner's bath upgrade done.

 This article is really helpful!
 Thank you :)

 Thank you so much!
 We're glad to hear that the post was useful!